YTV Achievement Awards

 The YTV Achievement Awards (aka YAA!) was an annual awards ceremony presented by YTV.
 The ceremony took place annually (except 1991) from 1989 to 2000.
 The awards were given to young Canadians who had an important contribution in one of several diverse categories.

-For each awards year, there is an nomination period.
+For each awards year, there is a nomination period.
 Entrants could nominate themselves, or be nominated by someone else.
 Nominees were required to be 19 or younger.
 Finalists and winners in each category were selected from the nominees list by a panel of judges.